Canada’s Anti Spam Legislation

 What is it?

-Canada’s Anti Spam Legislation (CASL) is a new anti-spam law that was passed in 2010 and is only now coming into application.
+Canada’s Anti Spam Legislation (CASL) is a new anti-spam law that came into force on July 1, 2014 and the transition period end on July 1, 2017.
 This legislation covers all commercial electronic messages (CEMs) sent in Canada by any business or organization, including emails, SMS/text messages, and instant messages and requires certain criteria be met before messages are sent.

 What does this mean?

-The legislation is lengthy but focuses mainly on establishing criteria for content and consent for all CEMs.
+The legislation is lengthy but focuses mainly on establishing criteria for consent and content for all messages.

-Content: all CEMs will need to include information that clearly identifies who the sender is, provide the sender’s contact information (mailing address, and either website, email address or phone number), and allow the recipient to withdraw consent with an unsubscribe function that takes effect as soon as possible.
+Content: all messages will need to include information that clearly identifies who the sender is, provide the sender’s contact information (mailing address, and either website, email address or phone number), and allow the recipient to withdraw consent with an unsubscribe function that takes effect as soon as possible and is free.

-In short, everyone on your mailing list must have consented to receive CEMs from you.
-Business will need to have a way of recording when/where/how they received consent from each person they contact, or why your CEM is exempt.
+In short, everyone on your mailing list (who is not exempt) must have consented to receive messages from you.
+Business will need to have a way of recording when/where/how they received consent from each person they contact, or why your message is exempt.

 What is exempt?

-There are several instances where your message will be excluded from CASL, including when responding to making an inquiry or complaint, delivering a quote, or communicating information on warranties and recalls.
-CEMs are also exempt if they are sent between individuals who have a personal/family relationship and Business-to-Business messages are exempt if sent between individuals at organizations that have an existing business relationship and the CEM is regarding that relationship and its activities.
-CEMs used by registered charities to fundraise are also exempt.
+There are several instances where your message will be excluded from CASL, including when responding to someone making an inquiry or complaint, delivering a quote, completing a sale, or communicating information on warranties and recalls.

 What is consent?

-You must have either explicit or implied consent to send a CEM to someone.
+You must have either explicit or implied consent to send an electronic message to someone.

-The recipient has given you permission to send them CEMs and you have a record of where/when/how you obtained that permission.
+The recipient has given you permission to send them messages and you have a record of where/when/how you obtained that permission.
 Explicit consent can be obtained several ways, including:

-1. The recipient has completed a web form or sign-up form and has opted-in to receiving your CEMs.
+1. The recipient has completed a web form or sign-up form and has opted-in to receiving your message.
 But remember:

-– you must explicitly state what they are opting in to receive
+– you must explicitly state what they will receive

 – you must be clear who is seeking their consent